 The bike park sits close to Tasmania’s World Heritage wilderness and it isn’t until we are standing on the top of Abbott’s peak, holding our bikes, that we fully appreciate the magnificent expanse.
 The rolling mountain ranges and simplistic beauty of silence.

-It’s still cold on the exposed peak and time to begin the descent.
+The wind whirls around us on the exposed peak and it’s time to begin the descent.

 We descend from around 1,000m into sub-alpine trees along Skyline trail.
 Reaching the junction of two trails Tee trees and Pandani, we stop briefly and this is the beginning of the choose your own adventure format, which way should we take?
 I tell the guys to go ahead and I’ll catch up at the bottom, not wanting to slow them down but also wanting to explore and ride at my own pace.
 Skyline wasn’t as steep or exposed as I anticipated, I really enjoyed the uneven rocky ground, so with that in mind I choose Tee Trees.